Daniel-Klos/PIC-FLIP-Fluid/README.md

 -  DDA ray casting & making sure that particle-particle collisions don't push particles into obstacles
 -  Actual fluid rendering, in addition to the current particle view
 -  Implicit Density Projection
 -  Currently using no-slip boundary conditions.
-Implement slip boundary conditions from that Fedkiw paper
+Implement slip boundary conditions from that Muller paper
 -  Use thread buffers more (to grid most importantly)